How Were Millions of Dollars Stolen from Google and Facebook?

 How Did Barbara Corcoran Get Scammed Out of Thousands

 Even well-known business executives who are well-known for investments can fall victim to such a tragedy.
 Barbara Corcoran of beloved television series Shark Tank recently lost $400,000 due to an invoice scam.
 The person pretended to be her assistant and asked the bookkeeper for a renovation payment.
 The bookkeeper and Corcoran thought this person was the assistant and they weren’t suspicious whatsoever, so they wired the money to the fake assistant.

 Corcoran then emailed her assistant to follow-up about something, and realized that her assistant’s actual email address was just one letter off from the one they wired money to; the scammer misspelled the assistant’s email address by one letter.
 She thought her money was really gone and would never see it again.
 Thankfully, Corcoran’s bank asked the German-based bank who received Barbara’s money to freeze the transfer before it was deposited into the scammer’s bank in China.

 How Should Businesses Prevent Invoice Fraud From Happening?

 - Educate your employees on what invoice fraud is.
 If your employees don’t know how to spot fake emails, they are more likely to respond to these scammers with whatever they ask from the employees.
-However, if you set up a meeting educating your employees on how to spot fishy emails, chances are they will be less likely to send out hard-earned money to spoofers.
+However, if you set up a meeting educating your employees on how to spot fishy emails or a suspicious phone call, chances are they will be less likely to send out hard-earned money to spoofers.